National Student Unit

 On this page:

-The National Student Unit (NSU) exists to serve the interests of all student members of NZNO.
+The National Student Unit (NSU) is unique, and exists to serve the interests of all student members of NZNO.
+It is the only nursing student representative group in Aotearoa New Zealand, and is the major political voice for nursing students today.

-• locally by attending NZNO regional council meetings and
+• Locally by attending NZNO regional council meetings and

-FREE NZNO membership for students
+FREE NZNO membership for full-time students

-Students on Competency Assessment Programme (CAP) courses:
+• Students on Competency Assessment Programme (CAP) courses: $52.70 each year

 Advanced Choice of Employment (ACE)